 When we discover your dry mouth symptoms, we will examine your mouth for possible complications from dry mouth (cavities, irritation, and infection); as well as ask you questions about the symptoms and any medications you are taking.

 There are a number of simple dry mouth syndrome treatments that are designed to restore moisture to your mouth.
-Sedona Dentist Dr. Daniels may recommend:
+Sedona Dentist Dr. Marsh may recommend:

 Sugar-free candy, sugar-free gum or gum containing xylitol specially made to stimulate saliva flow.
 Any sugarless candy or gum is good for this purpose, but xylitol is an artificial sweetener that has been shown to inhibit bacterial growth in the oral cavity